Pierre Fauchard: Final days

 In his book and all his life Fauchard denounced the quackery and fraud of dental charlatans and their exploitation of patients.
-Pierre advised his students and friends of the highly injurious techniques used by charlatans and to avoid them.
+He advised his students and friends of the highly injurious techniques used by charlatans and to avoid them.
 He warned his medical readers that nitric acid and sulfuric acid on teeth to remove tartar used by charlatans were potentially dangerous and explained how to identify their false dental fillings.
 One of the first physicians to denounce medical malpractice in dentistry, he alleged to a tribunal that many dentists in France did not have a degree or experience.

 Fauchard became a model for all dentists to come.
-He died at the age of 82 in Paris on March 22, 1761.
+He died at the age of 82 in Paris on 22 March 1761.
 He was designated as Maitre Chirurgien-Dentiste, or master in dental surgery, in his burial record.